-Everyone has the potential to consider or attempt suicide.
+Anyone has the potential to consider or attempt suicide

-2 out of 3 teens with depression don’t get treatment.
+2 out of 3 teens with depression don’t receive treatment

 In 2020 alone there were an estimated 1.20 million death by suicide attempts

 On average, there are 130 suicides per day